realXtend/tundra/README.md

 **Building Tundra**

-1. `cd tools` and run `windows-build-tundra.cmd`.
-This script will setup the needed build environment variables for cmake and run cmake to generate a tundra.sln solution file.
+`cd tools` and run `windows-build-tundra.cmd`.
+This script will setup the needed build environment variables for cmake.
+Next it will run cmake to generate a tundra.sln solution file and build it.

-2. Open the solution file with Visual Studio and build.
+If you want the script to build Tundra you need to run it in the Visual Studio Command Prompt as it needs msbuild.
+However you can hit Ctrl+C after the cmake step finishes and open the solution file with the Visual Studio IDE, if that is what you prefer.

 ### Linux